MAPSS: Manifold-based Assessment of Perceptual Source Separation: Diffusion Maps: Theoretical Foundations

-where $\mathbf{P}^t_{im}$ denotes the probability of transitioning from node $i$ to node $m$ in $t$ time steps.
+where $\mathbf{P}^t_{im}$~(\ref{eq:P_short}) denotes the probability of transitioning from node $i$ to node $m$ in $t$ time steps.
 Intuitively, the diffusion distance measures the similarity between the probability distributions of random walks starting from nodes $i$ and $j$.
-A key strength of diffusion maps we utilize is the following equivalence:
+A key strength of diffusion maps is the equivalence~(\ref{eq:embedding_short}):

-This equivalence is fundamental to our approach, since it ensures that Euclidean distances on the manifold align with dissimilarities between their matching high-dimensional points.

-In practice, the embedding in \eqref{eq:embedding} is truncated to its first $d$ coordinates, with $d<N-1$.
-This simple yet effective step reduces noise sensitivity and retains only the most meaningful, dominant geometric structures \cite{nadler2006diffusion}.
-Mapping ${\Psi_t : \mathcal{X}\rightarrow\mathbb{R}^{d}}$ onto manifold $\mathcal{M}^{\left(d\right)}$ gives:
+which is fundamental to our approach, as it ensures that the Euclidean distances between every two points on the manifold, which we measure in $\S\ref{sec:ps}$ and $\S\ref{sec:pm}$, align with dissimilarities between their matching high-dimensional points, represented by the diffusion distance~(\ref{eq:diff_distance_short}).
+The embedding in~(\ref{eq:embedding_short}) is truncated to its first $d$ coordinates and discards the rest.
+This reduces noise sensitivity and retains the most meaningful geometric structures \citep{nadler2006diffusion}.
+The mapping ${\Psi^{(d)}_t : \mathbb{R}^{M}\rightarrow\mathbb{R}^{d}}$ gives: